paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

 Below are possible scenarios and workflows for using HandBrake for transcoding your digital videos.
 You can transcode from the following formats: .MOV .AVI .MTS .M4V .MKV .WEBM .FLV .MPG .MPEG .MXF, etc

 ### To transcode multiple videos in a batch
+To transcode multiple videos at one time, you need to add each file one at a time to the queue.

 ### Transcoding workflow designed for creating .MP4 (H.264) access videos for PARADISEC

 1. Collect the necessary metadata for videos.
-Group files that have similar BitRate, FPS, Aspect Ratio, Scan type, Encoding Profile, allowing you to batch encode.
+Group files that have similar BitRate, FPS, Aspect Ratio, Scan type, Encoding Profile, allowing you to batch encode
 2. Drag one file into HandBrake
 3. Create a preset for the set of videos that match this first file (or open a saved preset that matches the file's features)
-4. Click on "Add To Queue" button and repeat the process of adding to the queue for each file
+4. Click on "Add To Queue" button and repeat the process of adding to the queue for each file in the set

 #### Creating a preset

 If your source file is ***Interlaced***, you need to apply a filter to create a ***Progressive*** version.
+Use the Bwdif filter as mentioned [above](https://paradisec-archive.github.io/PARADISEC_workflows/08a_video_processing_HandBrake.html#filters).